ibm-messaging/mq-ibm-i-journal-sample/README.md

 scp jrnmaint.c mqjrnmnt.cmd {YOURIBMiHOSTNAME}:~/mqjrnmnt/
 ```

-Type the following on the IBM i system to compile the C program and the CL command (note that the command uses a relative path to the source in IFS.
-Alter this path if you stored the source somewhere else, or if your current IFS directory is different to your home direectory):
+Type the following on the IBM i system to compile the C program and the CL command (note that the commands uses relative paths to the source in IFS.
+Alter these paths if you stored the source somewhere else, or if your current IFS directory is different to your home directory):

 ```
 CRTBNDC PGM(MQJRNMNT/JRNMAINT) SRCSTMF('mqjrnmnt/jrnmaint.c')